 “Taint” can occur when children are subjected to biased and suggestive interviews.
 Parents, teachers, police and even therapists can ask leading questions such as “daddy touched you there, didn’t he?”
 Often, the adult conducting the interrogation is not consciously aware of the suggestive nature of the question.
 Young children, who are eager to please adults, often answer “yes” and even build false memories about events that did not actually occur.

-Hire the Best Houston Assault Lawyer: The Charles Johnson Law Firm
+Hire Houston Assault Lawyer Charles Johnson

 Do not hesitate to contact Attorney Johnson if you or one of your loved ones could even possibly be facing any type of Assault charge.
 Don’t make the huge, regrettable mistake of acting without legal representation, the most foolish course of action when dealing with the criminal justice system.